-Now that you’re incoming 3L’s, how should you spend your summers compared to 1L?
+Now that you’re an incoming 3L, how should you spend your summer compared to 1L?

 - Establish at least one mentorship relationship with someone from your firm, or in your target location.

 - Work on a case, or in an area of law, that really reminds you of why you went to law school in the first place (even if it’s pro bono).

 - Branch out and visit a law school friend in another city.

 - Escape the office for a weekend and go to the beach; work on that summer tan!